merenlab/merenlab.org/courses/PFLS/index.md

 find . -type f -name "*.log"     # Find all .log files in current directory
 ```

 The last command uses `*`, a special character (so-called 'wildcard') that is extremely useful to target multiple files that match to a particular pattern.
 This is not the only special character, and most shells will process user input commands and interpret a series of special characters when they are found.
-Before we continue with more fun programs, let's take a look at a list of commonly used special charaters first.
+Before we continue with more fun programs, let's take a look at a list of commonly used special characters first.

 #### Special Characters